Apply to become a Radiation Safety Officer

 - a Radiation Safety Officer Certificate

-- to hold the qualifications listed in Schedule 4 of the Radiation Safety Regulation 2021
+- meet the exemption requirements and hold the qualifications listed in Schedule 4 of the Radiation Safety Regulation 2021

 Who needs this certificate?